LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of Nature's Warden.md

 The Genasi gains enhanced mobility on grassy terrain , granting an additional 10ft of movement Additionally, they can move across difficult terrain consisting of dense vegetation without incurring disadvantage

-The Genasi can manipulate earth within a range of 30ft, allowing them to mold the earth around them to their will so long as there is a physical connection between them and the earth being controlled, up to a maximum volume of 5 cubic feet
+The Genasi can manipulate plants around them but cannot change their structure nor cause them damage
 ## Level 2 - Natural Harmony (1 Essence)
 The Genasi achieves a perfect harmony with nature, gaining unparalleled control over their surroundings.